wushilin/rotated/README.md

 How many files to keep, excluding the current output file.

-File beyond this will be deleted.
+File beyond this will be untouched (if exists)

+For example, you have test.log.25 and your max backup index is 24,

+then test.log.25 will never be deleted by this program.

 ## Optional Timestamp logging.
-Default: false || 0
+Default: No
 `-d || --dated || -dated`

 Enable the timestamp logging.
 Timestamp will prefix a line with a date like `[Fri Sep  2 13:44:03 2022] `.